weaveworks/weave-gitops/doc/incidents/issues-3907/README.md

 ## Prevention

 Given that a Releaser just needs to verify the release looks fine before triggered.
-We should design it the process with that into consideration.
+We should design the process taking that into consideration.
 Two alternatives are identified:

-1. no human intervention has effect or not possible after release PR is approved
+1. no human intervention has effect, or is possible, after a release PR is approved
 2. no human intervention is required during the release process

 From the two approaches, we will be giving priority to the first one, so the second would require changing the process that we could anticipate would be more costly (more changes to do) and riskier (adopt new process and changes could end up in different new failure modes).
-The second alternative would be discovered in case there is no  feasible solution from 1) or there is no appetite to go ahead with that.
+The second alternative would be discovered in case there is no feasible solution from 1), or there is no appetite to go ahead with that.

 ### No human intervention has effect or not possible after release PR is approved
 The scenario we want to model would be something like